-As with any regular savings account or ISA , an investment is simply an alternative way to get a return from your money.
+As with any regular savings account, different investments are alternative ways to get a return from your money.

-However, investments come with element of risk – while you could end up earning a far greater return on your money than with a savings account or ISA, you may not earn any interest at all or even get your original investment back.
+However, investments come with an element of risk – while you could end up earning a far greater return on your money than with a tax-free wrapper on your savings account, you may not earn any interest at all or even get your original investment back.

-There are many different types of investment available, and knowing which is which and choosing between them can seem very confusing.
-On the most basic level, you can invest in four main asset classes:
+There are many different types of investment available.
+In addition to cash and cash-based savings products, you can invest in four main asset classes:

 With a bond, the money you invest is given as a loan to a company or the government.
-As a lender, you are paid interest on the loan amount, and as such, bonds are more suitable if you require a regular income, rather than long-term capital growth.
+As a lender, you are paid interest on the loan amount until the original loan is repaid.
+This makes bonds more suitable if you require a regular income, rather than long-term capital growth.

 With a property investment, you stand to receive a regular income in the form of rent from a tenant, as well as long-term capital growth if the property increases in value - find out more about investing in property.